 A well-resourced paper should include scholarly, peer-reviewed journal articles and authoritative books.
 After you've checked for books in the Library Catalog, and depending on how much information you need, going to WorldCat will give you information about other useful books.
 Even large academic libraries cannot acquire all the books on every topic of interest to researchers, so WorldCat's shared catalog allows you to supplement what the duPont-Ball Library has in its hardcopy and e-book collections.

 On the Library homepage, click on Databases by Title.
-Scroll down and click on WorldCat (not WorldCat Local).
+Scroll down and click on WorldCat (Library Catalogs).
 To focus your searching, you can limit your retrieval in serveral ways: